 May 13, 2015.
 Passed.

 H.J.Res.
 35: Making further continuing appropriations for fiscal year 2015, and for other purposes.

 Feb 27, 2015.
 Failed.

-From Jan 2013 to Sep 2016, Kildee missed 40 of 2,481 roll call votes, which is 1.6%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2013 to Dec 2016, Kildee missed 43 of 2,510 roll call votes, which is 1.7%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 ProPublica has tracked 3 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|